Xeb-BB/Active-Directory-Enterprise-Lab/08 - Troubleshooting/02-gpo-not-applying.md

-# Troubleshooting Case Study #2: GPO Changes Not Applying
+# Troubleshooting Case Study #2: Sales Department Network Drive Failure

-This entry covers the diagnostic workflow, policy processing analysis, and remediation steps applied to resolve a failure where new Group Policy settings were not taking effect on a user endpoint.
+This entry covers the diagnostic workflow, policy processing analysis, and security permission remediation applied to resolve an infrastructure deployment failure where the **Sales-Folder** network drive failed to map onto user endpoints.

 ---

 ### The Real-World Scenario
-An IT Administrator has configured a critical security wallpaper policy to apply across the enterprise.
-The change is intended for John Smith (`finance01`), a Senior Accountant working in the Finance department on workstation `FIN-PC01`.
+As part of the production rollout for **LionTech Solutions Pte Ltd**, a centralized Group Policy Object (GPO) named `Map Drive` was deployed to automatically mount the shared **Sales-Folder** to the `S:` drive for all Sales personnel.

-Despite several reboots and hours of waiting, John reports that his desktop environment remains unchanged and still shows the default Windows background.
-The administrator attempts to manually trigger the policy pull from the client machine, but the security workspace updates refuse to take effect.
-The system baseline appears to be ignoring the new compliance policies completely.
+However, when users like `sales01` log into workstation `SALES`, the deployment fails.
+For some users, the **S:** drive is completely missing from File Explorer.
+For others, the drive appears but displays a critical **Red X** icon, throwing an *"Access is Denied"* error when clicked.
+The Sales team is currently unable to access centralized files, halting business operations.

 ---